PawseySC/singularity-containers/_episodes/22-build-docker.md

 - "Docker image layers support build caching, but Dockerfile instruction order and cleanup affect build efficiency and image size"
 - "Use a small build context, a `.dockerignore` file, a trusted base image, and a meaningful image tag"
 - "Build for the CPU architecture of the target HPC system"
+- "Pawsey-provided base images offer tested starting environments for MPI and GPU applications on Pawsey systems"
 - "Do not store passwords, access tokens, or other secrets in a Dockerfile, build argument, or image layer"
 - "A registry provides the normal bridge between a Docker build environment and Singularity on an HPC system"
 - "Singularity can pull a Docker/OCI image from a registry and convert it into a named SIF file"